-Highest performance can be achieved by evaluation in ML, at the cost of being restricted to ground results and a layered stack of code to be trusted, including code generator configurations by the user.
+Considerable performance can be achieved using evaluation in ML, at the cost of being restricted to ground results and a layered stack of code to be trusted, including a user's specific code generator setup.

 Evaluation is carried out in a target language Eval which inherits from SML but for convenience uses parts of the Isabelle runtime environment.
-The soundness of computation carried out there depends crucially on the correctness of the code generator setup; this is one of the reasons why you should not use adaptation (see §6) frivolously.
+Hence soundness depends crucially on the correctness of the code generator setup; this is one of the reasons why you should not use adaptation (see §7) frivolously.

-5.2 Aspects of evaluation
+5.2 Dynamic evaluation

-Each of the techniques can be combined with different aspects.
-The most important distinction is between dynamic and static evaluation.
-Dynamic evaluation takes the code generator configuration "as it is" at the point where evaluation is issued.
-Best example is the value command which allows adhoc evaluation of terms:
+Dynamic evaluation takes the code generator configuration "as it is" at the point where evaluation is issued and computes a corresponding result.
+Best example is the value command for ad-hoc evaluation of terms: